lsprangers/lsprangers.github.io/docs/architecture_components/messaging/Queue/index.md

 #### Examples

 ##### I/O Bound Task
-Let's say we have a setup where we have an API request that comes in, like for a user registration, and the API needs to call a `handle()` function that:
+Let's say you have a setup where you have an API request that comes in, like for a user registration, and the API needs to call a `handle()` function that:
 - Creates a new user
 - Creates their profile and setting configuration
 - Queue's a welcome email in SQS
 - And finally, after ensuring all of these are done, returns a response to the user

-In this scenario, we can have a lightweight FastAPI in front that accepts new requests and calls a `task.handle()` function that does everything
+In this scenario, you can have a lightweight FastAPI in front that accepts new requests and calls a `task.handle()` function that does everything

 The actual workers themselves would be I/O bound, and running on the Celery worker pool, so how does everything look?